 Composition and Duration Difference:

-GMAT is 187 minutes long entrance test and consists of 4 sections – Analytical Writing Section, Integrated Reasoning, Quantitative Reasoning, and Verbal Reasoning.
-This test can be given up to five times a year and there must be a gap of about 16 days between the attempts.
-It is adaptive in nature i.e the testing software modifies according to the candidate’s performance as they break through the test.
+GMAT Current Edition is 187 minutes long entrance test and consists of 4 sections – Analytical Writing Ability, Integrated Reasoning, Quantitative Reasoning, and Verbal Reasoning.
+This test can be taken up to five times a year and there must be a gap of about 16 days between the attempts.
+It is adaptive in nature i.e the testing software modifies according to the candidate’s performance as they move along the test.
 For example, after starting with the test, the computer comes up with more tough questions and surges its evaluation of your ability.
 Also, if and as the candidate answers incorrectly, the computer brings up easy questions thus reducing its evaluation of the candidate’s ability.

 The table below shows the pattern of GMAT.